stateoftheartai/sotaai/docs/sotaai/cv/overview.md

   instance, in classification tasks, the number of categories varies from dataset to dataset.
 Appropriate changes to the last layer of the model have to be made so that it complies with the dataset at hand.
-- As of now, we **do not** provide an API to modify or tune models.
-However, to make modifications we provide access to the raw model i.e. the original object instance as provided by the source), this way the end-user can make any modifications by using the source API directly.
+- As of now, we **do not** provide an API to **modify, tune, and train models**.
+  However, we provide access to the raw instance as provided by the source library.
+This way the end user can modify, tune or train a model by using the source library API directly.
+- Datasets come from only one source, if a dataset exists in multiple source libraries, we selected one of them by default.
+This source cannot be changed as of now.
+- On the other hand, models come from multiple sources, if a model exists in multiple source libraries you can specify which source to use.
+This way you can modify, tune or train the model using the API you know the most.

-## Quickstart
+## Overview

+### Load a Model and Dataset

 Import the main functions from the CV module: